Healing Transitions - Women's Campus Philosophy

 WHAT ALUMNI SAY

-Alumni reviews are scarce, but are overall positive and suggest the facility provides highly effective treatment.
-Karan, an alum polled by Rehabs.com, provided five-star ratings in multiple categories, including staff support and the quality of individual and group counseling.
-“This facility addressed my character defects along with the addiction go to the web site and go take a tour to see for yourself.
-I have been sober/clean 3 yrs,” Karan wrote in 2014.
-Two additional alumni gave five out of five stars for treatment effectiveness, accommodations, and meals.
-“This place was all that I need, because it change my life , I finish the 12 step program and today I'm clean and sober for 3years,” Gwendolyn wrote.
+One of them, Karan, also offered top five-star ratings for staff support and the quality of individual and group counseling.
+She told Rehabs.com: “This facility addressed my character defects along with the addiction go to the web site and go take a tour to see for yourself.
+I have been sober/clean 3 yrs.”
+Gwendolyn wrote: "This place was all that I need, because it change my life , I finish the 12 step program and today I'm clean and sober for 3years,”

-The facility’s Facebook page, which may be vetted by the facility, boasts positive reviews, averaging 4.9 out of five stars based on 35 reviews.
-“This place and their people genuinely care about you and your recovery,” Natasha wrote to Facebook in December 2016.
+The center’s Facebook page, which may be vetted by Healing Transitions, boasts positive reviews, averaging 4.9 out of five stars based on 37 reviews .
+“They helped saved my life!”
+Jeanine wrote.

 WHAT FRIENDS & FAMILY SAY

-Reviews from loved ones are also limited but what is available is mixed with one overall positive and two negative.
-Gwen, the child of a former client, gave high marks for quality of treatment and family involvement, despite her mother’s later relapse.
+Feedback received by Rehab.com from loved ones is mixed with one overall positive review and two negative.
+Gwen, the child of a former client, gave high marks for the facility’s quality of treatment and family involvement, despite her mother’s later relapse.

 User ReviewsReview this Center